dennisgbrown/vocal-activity-detector/README.md

     NOTE: This data lives in LibriSpeech/tfrecords/<data set name>

-3. Train using the tfrecords and write the raw model checkpoint data to disk.
+3. Train using the tfrecords and write the raw model shard data to disk.

-4. Export that checkpoint data to a saved model.
+4. Export that shard data to a saved model.

 5. Test the saved model on audio data.